 Rear of 34-37 Rockwood Walk, Hucknall - 53 incidents recorded.
 Primarily incidents of youths causing anti-social behaviour and smells of cannabis.

 Adjacent 40 Rosewood Drive, Kirkby-in-Ashfield - 34 incidents recorded.
-Primarily anti-social behaviour
+Primarily anti-social behaviour.

 Between Spruce Grove and Poplar Avenue, Kirkby-in-Ashfield - 73 incidents recorded.
-Primarily criminal damage and setting of fires
+Primarily criminal damage and setting of fires.

 Between Welbeck Street and Portland Close, Sutton-in-Ashfield - 27 incidents recorded.
-Primarily the use of motorbikes and incidents of criminal damage
+Primarily the use of motorbikes and incidents of criminal damage.

 not recorded in the specific location.
 However, the overriding anecdotal evidence is that the level of anti-social behaviour within the target areas are considered disproportionally high in comparison to other parts of the District; with police incident reports, officer and community insight, validating the standpoint that the locations in question are a contributory factor for crime and anti-social behaviour within the area.